Can a Relationship Recover From Resentment?

 Paula tells Jon that she’s upset and hurt by something he said, a way he responded to her opinion on a family matter.
 She asks if, in the future, he could say that same thing with an attitude of kindness and/or curiosity and not be so critical, simply because her opinion differs from his.
-Jon reacts to Paula’s feelings and the request by aggressively inquiring why he should offer her kindness and curiosity when last month she had shut down his experience over a different family matter and treated him unkindly.
+Jon reacts to Paula’s feelings and the request by aggressively inquiring why he should offer her kindness and curiosity when last month she shut down his experience over a different family matter and treated him unkindly.
 Paula then attacks back, explaining why she deserved to behave the way she did in the interaction last month, and why her response last month was a reaction to what he did two months ago, which she believes was unkind and aggressive.
 Jon then barks that he was entitled to his behavior two months ago, because of the unkind and critical thing she did three months ago…and back in time it goes, to a seemingly unreachable place before the hurting began.

 Couples do this all the time.
 They fight over who’s deserving of empathy, whose experience should get to matter, whose hurt should be taken care of, and whose experience should be validated.
 Often, partners refuse to offer empathy to each other because they feel that to do so would mean admitting they are to blame, thus giving up the chance to receive empathy and validation for their own experience.
 Boiled down, if I care about how my words hurt you, then I’m admitting that I'm to blame for causing you that pain.
 And perhaps even more important, the truth of why I said those words, or more accurately why I was entitled to say those words, will never be validated or receive its own empathy.
 Empathy for you effectively cancels out empathy for me.

 As hurt and resentment accumulate in a relationship, it becomes harder and harder to empathize with your partner’s experience, because you have so much unheard and uncared-for pain of your own.
-When too much unattended pain is allowed to sedimentate between people, it can be nearly impossible to listen to, much less care about, each other's experience.
+When too much unattended pain is allowed to accumulate between people, it can be nearly impossible to listen to, much less care about, each other's experience.
 Over time, unhealed wounds create a relationship in which there’s no space left to be heard, and no place where some injustice or hurt from the past doesn't disqualify your right to kindness and support — which just happen to be the essential components of intimacy.

 For this reason and many others, resentment is the most toxic of all emotions to an intimate relationship.